18Months/distillery_packager/README.md

 ## Features

  1. [x] Able to build Debian packages
-     1. [x] With changelog
-     2. [x] With control file
+     1. [x] With control file
-     3. [x] With customizable pre/post install/remove scripts
+     2. [x] With customizable pre/post install/remove scripts
-     4. [x] With capability to add custom files/scripts to the package
+     3. [x] With capability to add custom files/scripts to the package
  2. [ ] Able to build RPM packages
  3. [x] Automatically builds init scripts, which are all customizable, for:
      1. [x] Systemd